T00x00T/privacy-index/README.md

 The normal scan does not contact external servers.
 It does not read browser history, bookmarks, emails or personal documents.

+## Limits

+The score is not a certification of security or anonymity.
+It represents a local, weighted and improvable reading of certain technical signals.
+Each user can adapt the criteria, weightings and local databases according to their own threat model.

 ## Run

 By default, the application asks for the language in English.
 Pressing Enter selects English.